supsec/supsec.github.io/README.md

 ## Information
 ### Location

-The Supsec Workshop Spring 2022 is located in Inria centre at Rennes University on the University Campus (called “Campus de Beaulieu”), in the east of Rennes.
+The Supsec Workshop Fall 2022 is located in Inria centre at Rennes University on the University Campus (called “Campus de Beaulieu”), in the east of Rennes.

 When you are at Inria centre at Rennes University, enter building 12G “Accueil Inria – IRISA”.
 The lectures will take place in the “Centre de conférences Inria”.